ylansegal/blog/src/about.md

 I have a Bachelors degree in Civil Engineering from the [Univerisdad Iberoamericana][uia] in Mexico City, and a Master of Science in Aeronautics and Astronautics degree from [Stanford University][stanford].
 I've been writing software for over 20 years.

-I am currently a Staff Engineer at Procore.
+I am currently a Staff Software Engineer at [Procore][procore].
 Prior to that, I came to be a Development Expert at [SAP][sap] through it's acquisition of Mellmo, makers of [Roambi][roambi].
 Prior to that I was partner in an e-commerce endeavor.
 See my complete work history in [LinkedIn][linkedin].

 I write in this blog about things that interest me as a Software Engineer.
 All content and opinions are my own.